intelliw/hsy-api.host/README.md

 # Energy Management API Host

-## Docker
+## Deployment
+'environment' and 'logger' pacakges are shared with hse-consumer.
+Before building copy these packages to hse-consumer project and test.

-If you're running locally, build the image with local.Dockerfile
+If running locally, build the image with local.Dockerfile

 ```
 docker build -f local.Dockerfile -t axc-hse .